 France carried out 41 atmospheric nuclear weapon tests in French Polynesia between 1966 and 1975, exposing residents to fallout which has been a source of lasting friction between Paris and residents of the Pacific archipelago.

-The study, published in the journal JAMA Network Open, used risk modeling to estimate that the were associated with between 0.6 percent and 7.7 percent of in French Polynesia.
+The study, published in the journal JAMA Network Open, used risk modeling to estimate that the nuclear tests were associated with between 0.6 percent and 7.7 percent of thyroid cancers in French Polynesia.

 Putin also said that Russia would suspend its participation in a treaty aimed at keeping a lid on nuclear weapons expansion.
 The so-called New START Treaty was signed by Russia and the U.S. in 2010.
 It caps the number of long-range nuclear warheads they can deploy and limits the use of missiles that can carry atomic weapons.